Fourier interpolation on the real line

-Our general approach fits into the framework of Eichler cohomology (see~\cite{Eich}; some relevant results can also be found in~\cite{Kn1} and~\cite{Kn2}), but for the most part we avoid using its general results and terminology.
-In our case we obtain estimates with explicit constants by simpler methods, and this also allows us to keep the proofs relatively self-contained.
+Our general approach fits into the framework of Eichler cohomology (see~\cite{Eich}; some relevant results can also be found in~\cite{Kn1} and~\cite{Kn2}) but for the most part we avoid using its general results and terminology.
+In our case we prefer to obtain explicit estimates by direct methods, and this also allows us to keep the proofs relatively self-contained.

 Let us also remark that functions with properties similar to that of $a_n$ have recently been used in~\cite{Vi} and~\cite{CKMRV} to solve the sphere packing problem in dimensions~8 and~24.
 The functions constructed there, motivated by the Cohn-Elkies optimization problem ~\cite{CE}, were also solutions to a very special case of an interpolation problem closely related to~\eqref{eq:summation} that also involved the values of the first derivative.
 Similarly, in the Paley-Wiener space, an analogue of~\eqref{eq:pw_interpolation} for second-order interpolation (i.e., interpolation of values of the function and the values of its first derivative) plays important role in optimization problems of Beurling and Selberg, see~\cite{Va}.

 The paper is organized as follows.
-In Section~\ref{sec:background} we recall some known facts about modular forms for the Hecke theta group~$\Gamma_{\theta}$.
-In Section~\ref{sec:mf} we compute explicit basis of a certain space of weakly holomorphic modular forms of weight~$3/2$ for the group~$\Gamma_{\theta}$.
+In Section~\ref{sec:background} we recall some known facts about modular forms for the theta group~$\Gamma_{\theta}$.
+In Section~\ref{sec:mf} we compute an explicit basis of a certain space of weakly holomorphic modular forms of weight~$3/2$ for the group~$\Gamma_{\theta}$.
 Then, in Section~\ref{sec:basis} we use these modular forms to construct an interpolation basis for the even Schwartz functions and prove some of its properties.
-In the next section we prove an estimate on the growth of this sequence functions, this is by far the most technical part of the paper.
+In the next section we prove an estimate on the growth of this sequence functions; this is by far the most technical part of the paper.
 In Section~\ref{sec:funcan} we prove the main result for even functions, and in Section~\ref{sec:odd} we define the interpolation basis and formulate corresponding statements for the odd functions.